UoB-COMSM0166/2025-group-8/README.md

 A Wilcoxon Signed-Rank test confirmed statistically significant differences in effort and frustration between Easy and Hard modes (p < 0.01).
 This validated our level design strategy, where harder modes were intended to challenge reflexes and timing, but not create insurmountable difficulty spikes.
 Importantly, participants rated the Medium mode as having the most “satisfying” balance between challenge and success—insight that influenced how we structured the rest of the levels.

+---

-Code Testing and Quality Assurance
+#### Code Testing and Quality Assurance

 To maintain code quality and ensure functionality across features, we used a combination of white-box and black-box testing.
-Internally, we created a Test class with assertion-based tests to verify core mechanics such as object spawning, collision outcomes, and physics calculations.
+Internally, we created a [**white-box test suite**](./tests/whiteboxTests.js) with assertion-based tests to verify core mechanics such as object spawning, collision outcomes, and physics calculations.
 For example, we tested whether the player could jump only when grounded, and whether drones correctly transitioned between patrol and chase states.

 Much of our testing also relied on continuous playtesting by team members and external users.
 After every major feature merge, at least one developer would play through all existing levels to verify that mechanics were still functioning correctly.
 We documented common testing paths, such as “test button-door interaction,” “test drone collision with player,” and “test level reset behavior,” and these were followed before every demo.

 Visual elements were tested using manual inspection, focusing on sprite alignment, animation timing, and asset loading performance.
 Since the game was deployed via GitHub Pages, we also tested compatibility across different browsers and operating systems, identifying and resolving minor UI scaling issues along the way.

+---

 In summary, our evaluation process was designed to gather both subjective player impressions and measurable performance data.
 The think-aloud study highlighted several interface and mechanical issues early on, allowing us to fix major bugs before broader testing.
 The NASA TLX confirmed that our difficulty scaling was effective and informed decisions on pacing and level design.
 Regular testing ensured that the game remained stable, consistent, and enjoyable throughout development.

 ### Process
 The development of Iron Rebellion was a collaborative effort built on structured teamwork, clear roles, and continuous iteration.
 From the beginning, we adopted an agile-inspired approach, which gave us the flexibility to evolve ideas and respond to feedback efficiently.
 Our team consisted of five members, each with different strengths, and we assigned roles accordingly: two developers (Zewen and Zhi), one visual designer (Yunhao), one copywriter (Yuying), and one project manager (Kaijie).